-Figure 10: (a.) three s-graphs representing the sentence "the boy wants to sleep"; (b.) these are combined into a common graph using a mathematical method (from Koller 2015).
+Figure 10: (a.) three s-graphs representing the sentence "the boy wants to sleep"; (b.) these are combined into a common graph using a mathematical method with the last graph (lower right) being the final result. (from Koller 2015).

 To make use of a simple dependency tree, more or less similar to one generated by a general syntax tree generator (figure 7), we turn our look to basic mathematical graphs.
 For example, to generate trees for transitive predicates P(xy), we can use the formal grammar $S \to ABAS \mid \lambda$ where the A's represent the constants x and y, and B represents the predicate P.